1r:1

 close

-1. Borrowed from Zola’s article ‘Les chansons des rues et des bois’ in Mes haines: ‘Given Victor Hugo and subjects pertaining to idylls and eclogues, Victor Hugo could not have produced any other work but Les Chansons des rues et des bois.
+1. For the books and periodicals Van Gogh borrowed from Van Rappard, see letter 358.
+The quoted passage is from Zola’s article ‘Les chansons des rues et des bois’ in Mes haines: ‘Given Victor Hugo and subjects pertaining to idylls and eclogues, Victor Hugo could not have produced any other work but Les Chansons des rues et des bois.
 That is the theorem that I propose to prove ...
 I shall not cease to repeat, criticism of it, in the way it is conducted, seems to me a monstrous injustice ...
 When he wrote Les Chansons des rues et des bois, Victor Hugo was true to his whole past, his whole genius.
 He could not write them in any other way, because then he would have lied to himself, and he would have given us a work whose origins nothing would have explained.
 That is what had to be demonstrated.’ (Étant donné Victor Hugo et des sujets d’idylles et d’églogues, Victor Hugo ne pouvait produire une oeuvre autre que Les Chansons des rues et des bois.
 Tel est le théorème que je me propose de démontrer ...
 Je ne cesserai de le répéter, la critique, telle qu’elle est exercée, me parait être une monstrueuse injustice ...
 Victor Hugo, en écrivant Les Chansons des rues et des bois, a obéi à tout son passé, à tout son génie.
 Il ne pouvait les écrire autrement, parce qu’il se serait alors menti à lui-même et qu’il nous aurait donné une oeuvre dont rien n’aurait expliqué la naissance.
 C’est ce qu’il fallait démontrer.)
 See Zola 1966-1970, vol. 10, pp. 80-86 (quotations on pp. 80, 86).
 On Mes haines, see letter 358, n.
 19.

 2. Zola received numerous indignant letters provoked by Mes haines; subscriptions to the magazine L’Evénement – in which part of the book was pre-published – were cancelled and there were even people who tore it up at the kiosks.
 This was too much for the publisher and he replaced Zola by a traditional art critic.
 See D. Baguley, Bibliographie de la critique sur Emile Zola, 1864-1970.
 Toronto 1976.